basnijholt/matrix-js-sdk/pr.md

 ## Testing

-Added comprehensive test that reproduces the race condition:
-1. Creates a thread with `initialEventsFetched = false`
-2. Adds edit events before the original message
-3. Verifies that without the fix, aggregation creates a broken Relations object
-4. Confirms that with the fix, aggregation only happens after initialization

-The test fails without the fix (showing `targetEvent: null`) and passes with it.
+Added tests to cover both the regression and behavior guarantees:
+- Edit race regression: create a thread with `initialEventsFetched = false`, add edits before the original message, then initialize and replay.
+Without the fix, Replace relations aggregate prematurely and fail to link; with the fix, edits apply after replay.
+- Reaction idempotence: reactions aggregate pre‑init for visibility and remain deduplicated after replay (no double counting).

 ## Impact